Local uniqueness of the Black String with small circle size: Introduction

 \begin{theorem*} There exists $L_0>0$ such that for all $0<L<L_0$, the following is true: if SO(3) invariant functions $A,K \in L^2_3(X_L)$ solve the equations \cref{equation:A-K-eqn-without-derivative} and satisfy

 with $A=0$, $K=0$ on $\partial X_L$, then $A=0, K=0$ everywhere. \end{theorem*}

+Note that we chose different boundary conditions from \cite{Albertini2024}, since the zero-boundary condition simplifies the proof.
 We briefly explain the proof idea of this theorem.
 It has become a standard technique in geometry to construct solutions to elliptic PDE in three steps: (1) constructing an approximate solution and bounding its error, (2) bounding the operator norm of the inverse of the linearisation of the equation, (3) applying a fixed-point theorem to deduce that there exists a genuine solution near the approximate solution.
 This method was introduced in \cite{Taubes1982} and has since been applied to countless other problems in geometry.
 Depending on the fixed-point theorem applied, one usually also obtains a \emph{local uniqueness} statement for solutions constructed in this way.
 I.e., the method constructs a genuine solution to the elliptic PDE and guarantees that there are no other nearby solutions.

 We apply the same method, but instead of beginning with an approximate solution, we begin with the exact known solution to the elliptic equation.
 In our case, that is the Black String metric solving the Ricci-flat equation.
 The rest of the analysis is then unchanged, and we obtain a \emph{local uniqueness} statement stating that there exist no other nearby Ricci-flat metrics, where we can quantify what \emph{nearby} means.